 - 19% off fuel at Caltex, with no minimum spend.

 * – Technically this reverts to 2 complimentary visits per year after 31st December 2018, but the unlimited access deal was renewed last year, and so is likely to renewed be again.

 Voyage Payment Facility

 The OCBC Voyage is one of the few credit cards in Singapore allowing you to pay your income tax bill using your credit card and accrue the usual miles earning rate.
-While this facility is already available for any credit card through CardUp (see our article), the processing fee using the OCBC method is 1.9%, compared to 2.6% with CardUp, so it’s therefore a much better deal to use the OCBC Voyage.
+While this facility is already available for any credit card through CardUp (see our article), the processing fee using the OCBC method is 1.9%, compared to 2.6% with CardUp, so it’s therefore often a better deal to use the OCBC Voyage.